spinjet/pdopt-code/README.md

-# Probabilistic Design and OPTimisation framework (PDOPT)
+# Probabilistic Design and OPTimisation framework (PDOPT) - Experimental Bayesian Network Branch

+NOTE: This is the Bayesian Network Branch.
+The documentation is still WIP, but you can find already some information how to use the new Bayesian Network-based exploration phase.

 A python framework for set-based design space exploration without explicit elimination rules.
 It impements a set-based approach for mapping the requirements on the design space, using a probabilistic surrogate model trained on the provided design model.